 What you will need:

-You will also need an A2 piece of card, I brought this in red and it was from the range because I couldn’t be bothered to paint it.
+You will also need an A2 piece of card, I brought this in red because I couldn’t be bothered with the hassle of painting it.
+It cost me about £2 from The Range.

 - A piece of plain white paper.